 “It is easier for a camel to go through the eye of a needle than for a wealthy person to enter the kingdom of God.”

 “I am the way, the truth and the life and no one comes to the Father except through me.”

 I urge the reader to get to know the real, historical Person of Jesus of Nazareth by reading Jesus’ own words in the four gospel books, starting with the book of John.
-If you have eyes to see, you should at least sense that things are not going so well in the U.S. You should be able to see that the growing division and hatred is going to lead to much pain, loss and suffering.
+If you have eyes to see, you should at least sense that what the real, historical Joshua of Nazareth said, and what Mr. Graham said, are mutually exclusive things.
+You should also be able to see that things are not going so well in the U.S. AND 'the church' that Mr. Graham spoke of is powerless to bring meaningful change.
+You should be able to see that the growing division and hatred is going to lead to much pain, loss and suffering.
 Why wait for that to come to pass before actually finding out what the real, historical Person of Jesus of Nazareth has to say to you?
 Here is a link to the real, true good news of Jesus of Nazareth if you are interested in contrasting it with Billy Graham’s gospel - The True Gospel of Joshua of Nazareth.